 “Part of his bitterness was that he never achieved success as an author,” Robbins says.
 “He was very talented, but he would sabotage himself.”

 (He failed to sell the film rights to “Midnight Blue,” for example.
 He admitted he asked for too much: $200,000 ... in 20-dollar bills, plus four parachutes.
 Ba-dum-tsss!)

 There have been plenty of D.B.
 Cooper hunters who came along after Houston, who were just as obsessed and dug even deeper.
-Investigative reporter Tom Colbert recently announced he’s found evidence that indicates former paratrooper Robert Rackstraw pulled off the infamous 1971 skyjacking.
-Last year, a New Hampshire engineer named Bill Rollins reached the conclusion that Cooper was actually the career military man Joseph Lakich.
+Investigative reporter Tom Colbert has announced he’s found evidence that indicates former paratrooper Robert Rackstraw pulled off the infamous 1971 skyjacking.
+A New Hampshire engineer named Bill Rollins reached the conclusion that Cooper was actually the career military man Joseph Lakich.

 Houston wouldn’t have been impressed with their efforts.
 Their problem, he’d have said, is they were determined to catch Cooper.
 Houston knew that the chase -- and the absurdity of the whole tabloid-y spectacle -- was the important thing.
 The only thing.

 “Cooper left more than a stack of cigarette butts when he bailed out into that freezing rainstorm,” Houston concluded.
 “He left behind a victim, one who doesn’t laugh at skyjacking jokes.”